Installation#

 make

-# Optionally, you can run the tests:
+# Optionally, run the tests:

 make test